-The first thing we did was try and get rid of the watermarks by lightly sanding the entire surface.
-Most of the varnish had long since worn away, so we used 60 grit sandpaper to lightly sand the rings, before moving to 120-grit to smooth things out.
-Fortunately, the stains weren’t as deep as I originally thought.
-If your stains are deeper and sanding doesn’t work, try wiping the rings with a solution of mild detergent and water.
+I first tried to remove the watermarks by lightly sanding the entire surface.
+Most of the varnish had long since worn away, so I used 60-grit sandpaper to lightly sand the rings before moving to 120-grit to smooth things out.
+Fortunately, the stains weren’t as deep as I initially thought.
+If your stains are deeper and sanding doesn’t work, try wiping the rings with mild detergent and water.

-While I was sanding, Hubby removed the hardware from the drawer and took that strip of wood off at the back of the “something”.
+Under the watchful eye of our Cleo, I removed the drawer handle and a weird strip of wood at the back of the “something”.
 Someone had probably put it there to stop the drawer from sliding too far in.

 Fixing the Structure

-There were so many things wrong with the “something” but I knew she still had a heart of gold in there somewhere and her bones were still good.
-She got new back and bottom that we cut from a pegboard.
-It was all we had.
+There were so many things wrong with the “something”, but I knew she still had a heart of gold in there somewhere, and her bones were good.
+I gave her a new pegboard back and bottom.
+Did I mention she was bottomless too?

-The back and bottom were glued and screwed on before we applied a gorgeous wood stain all over the little “something”.
+The back and bottom were glued and screwed on before I applied a gorgeous wood stain all over the little “something”.

 Now we were stuck.
-She looked pretty impressive with her new coat of stain and she finally had a back and a bottom, but she didn’t have a leg to stand on and no one was going to take her seriously 😉 She was just too short.
-Between the Hubby and I, we can handle most power tools.
+She looked pretty impressive with her new coat of stain, and she finally had a back and a bottom, but she didn’t have a leg to stand on, and no one was going to take her seriously 😉 She was just too short.
+Between Hubby and I, we can handle most power tools.
 Unfortunately, we’ve never quite figured out how a lathe works, so we couldn’t give her the legs she deserved.
-I searched high a low in all the thrift stores in our area and body-less legs were nowhere to be found.
+I searched high a low in all the thrift stores in our area, and body-less legs were nowhere to be found.
 Nothing, nada, niks 🙁